Apalachee: History

 The densely populated Apalachee had a complex, highly stratified society of regional chiefdoms.
 They were one of the Mississippian cultures and part of an expansive trade network reaching to the Great Lakes.
 Their reputation was such that when tribes in southern Florida first encountered the Pánfilo de Narváez expedition, they said the riches which the Spanish sought could be found in Apalachee country.

 The "Appalachian" place name is derived from the Narváez Expedition's encounter in 1528 with the Tocobaga, who spoke of a country named Apalachen far to the north.
 Several weeks later the expedition entered the territory of Apalachee north of the Aucilla River.
 Eleven years later the Hernando de Soto expedition reached the main Apalachee town of Anhaica, somewhere in the area of present-day Tallahassee, Florida, probably near Lake Miccosukee.
 The Spanish subsequently adapted the Native American name as Apalachee and applied it to the coastal region bordering Apalachee Bay, as well as to the tribe which lived in it.
 Narváez's expedition first entered Apalachee territory on June 15, 1528.
 "Appalachian" is the fourth-oldest surviving European place name in the United States.

+Archaeological evidence shows that the Apalachee region was home to earlier indigenous cultures such as Norwood, Swift Creek, Weeden Island, and Fort Walton, each contributing to the region's ceramic styles, burial traditions, and social organization.
+These cultures laid the groundwork for later Mississippian-influenced Apalachee society, especially in terms of mound-building and complex settlement systems.